AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Experimental Setup

-\begin{itemize} \item \textit{SARD test suite 100} \cite{nist_sard_2018, sard100_hoole2016}: Contains a set of 102 compact, synthetic test cases, including 34 vulnerable/benign function pairs that can be detected through formal verification tools such as ESBMC \cite{esbmc_gadelha2018}.
-Due to the compact size and self-contained structure of these examples, we use SARD 100 to perform rapid fully automated validation. \item \textit{FormAI} \cite{formai_tihanyi2023}: Includes more realistic and structurally complex synthetic examples.
-While it does not provide aligned benign/vulnerable pairs, we manually created benign versions for 37 randomly sampled vulnerable functions, without altering the program's intent and ensuring no vulnerabilities were detectable by formal verification tools on the resulting benign versions.
-ESBMC is again used for manual validation, offering a stronger challenge to our injection framework. \item \textit{PrimeVul} \cite{PrimeVul_ding2024}: Contains over 5,000 real-world C/C++ code pairs annotated with vulnerability labels.
-Due to the lack of full context (e.g., missing class definitions, global variables, and interprocedural dependencies), PrimeVul is not suitable for automated formal verification.
-Instead, we use it for (1) fine-tuning the injection model, (2) constructing the retrieval-augmented generation (RAG) knowledge base, and (3) manually evaluating injection success on 45 randomly sampled pairs. \end{itemize}
+\begin{itemize} \item \textit{SARD test suite 100} \cite{nist_sard_2018, sard100_hoole2016}: Contains 102 compact, synthetic test cases, including 34 vulnerable/benign function pairs that can be detected through formal verification tools such as ESBMC \cite{esbmc_gadelha2018}.
+Their compact and self-contained design, makes them ideal for rapid, fully automated validation and served as our primary development benchmark. \item \textit{FormAI} \cite{formai_tihanyi2023}: Includes more realistic and structurally complex synthetic examples.
+Since it does not provide aligned benign/vulnerable pairs, we manually created benign versions for 37 randomly sampled vulnerable functions, without altering the program's intent and ensuring no vulnerabilities were detectable by formal verification tools on the resulting benign versions.
+ESBMC is again used for automated validation, offering a stronger challenge to our injection framework. \item \textit{PrimeVul}~\cite{PrimeVul_ding2025}: A large dataset of more complex real-world code samples.
+Due to the lack of full context (e.g., missing class definitions, global variables) and larger code size, formal verification tools like ESBMC are not directly applicable.
+We use: (1) the paired training split with 3,789 corresponding pairs across 112 CWEs to fine-tune the Vulnerability Injector, (2) a subset of the full training set to train downstream DLVD, (3) the validation split of 480 corresponding pairs (63 CWEs) as the retrieval knowledge base in AVIATOR’s RAG setup, (4) 45 randomly sampled pairs from the test split (24 CWEs) for manual evaluation of injection success, and (5) the full test split (71 CWEs) to evaluate downstream DLVD performance. \item \textit{Devign} \cite{devign_zhou2019}: Following previous studies~\cite{vgx_nong2024, vulgen_nong2023, VulScribeR_2025}, we use Devign as one of the two primary training datasets for the downstream tasks in RQ5.
+It offers a relatively balanced distribution between vulnerable and clean samples, making it suitable for training robust detection models without excessive class imbalance issues. \item \textit{BigVul} \cite{bigvul_fan2020}: A large-scale real-world dataset.
+Consistent with the methodology in VulScribeR \cite{VulScribeR_2025}, we utilize the testing set of BigVul as an independent test set to evaluate the generalization capability of the vulnerability detection models trained on AVIATOR-augmented data (RQ5). \end{itemize}